-Your secrets are not included in diagnostics reports
+Your secrets are not included in diagnostics information

-We don’t log or store your Master Password anywhere, and we’ll never ask you for it.
+We don’t log or store your account password anywhere, and we’ll never ask you for it.

 - Your Secret Key is not included.